anandslab/deployarr/README.md

 With a bit of knowledge, the basic framework created by Deployarr can be adapted to any situation.
 With that said, here are some limitations and known issues.

 <ul>
-<li>DNS Challenge Provider: Cloudflare (only supported provider at this point).</li>
+<li>DNS Challenge Provider: Cloudflare (only supported provider at this point).
+You may have you domain registered with any registrar, but you will have to use Cloudflare for DNS (its free).</li>
 <li>Port Forwarding is required (80/443).</li>
-<li>Some apps (Guacamole, Speedtest-Tracker) that depend on databases may fail upon reinstallation form scratch.
+<li>Some apps (Guacamole, Speedtest-Tracker) that depend on databases may fail upon reinstallation from scratch.
 This will be fixed at some point.
 Clean installation should work.</li>
 </ul>

 # Screenshots